aplteam/Tatin/docs/FirstStepsWithTatin.md

   This is discussed in the paper `TatinsLoadAndUpdateStrategy.html`

-Let's load the `MarkAPL` package into the workspace; for that we need to specify a URL and optionally target namespace:
+Let's load the `MarkAPL` package into the workspace; for that we need to specify a URL and optionally a target namespace:

 ```
       ]tatin.LoadPackage [tatin]MarkAPL